Volunteer In Mozambique

 Cottages

-What to Bring:
+What to Bring

 Please consult the Short Term Policy Manual for details on what to bring.

-What are the climate and culture like?
+What is the climate and culture like?

 Climate